Patient Service Coordinator Visa Sponsorship Jobs in Ohio

 Which visa types are most common for patient service coordinator roles in Ohio?

-Patient service coordinator roles typically require a bachelor's degree in health administration, business, or a related field, which can support H-1B specialty occupation classification, though approval depends on how the employer defines the position's degree requirements.
-TN status is available to Canadian and Mexican nationals if the role qualifies under an eligible USMCA category.
+Patient service coordinator roles typically require a bachelor's degree in health administration, business, or a related field, which can support H-1B visa specialty occupation classification, though approval depends on how the employer defines the position's degree requirements.
+TN visa status is available to Canadian and Mexican nationals if the role qualifies under an eligible USMCA category.
 Some candidates already holding EAD or OPT work authorization also fill these positions without requiring employer-sponsored petitions.

 Which cities in Ohio have the most patient service coordinator sponsorship jobs?